Project Management for Instructional Designers

 - Identify environmental factors, organizational culture, stakeholders’ needs, and other variables within your institutional context that can impact a project

-- Identify different project management methodologies and their usefulness depending on the project type and institution’s environment
+- Identify different project management methodologies and their usefulness depending on the project type and the institution’s environment

 - Evaluate the effectiveness of project management processes